stordahl/steel-studio/README.md

 # steel-studio 🎨

-this is the repo for the one-click starter Sanity Studio for the Steel Headless E-commerce sudo framework.
+this is the repo for the one-click starter Sanity Studio for the Steel Headless E-commerce tool kit.

 To use the starter studio, visit [sanity.io/create](https://www.sanity.io/create?template=stordahl/steel-studio)